Skip to content

 8. Student groups from Ecole du Louvre or architecture schools.

-9. A group of more than 30 adults and 35 school students and their accompanying teachers and guide, must pay an extra booking fee in addition to the ticket prices.
+9. A group of more than 30 adults and 35 school students and their accompanying teachers and guide must pay an extra booking fee in addition to the ticket prices.

 10. These Booking Fees are as follows:

-11. Full fee: €45 for a group of more than 7 adults over the age of 25.
+11. Total fee: €45 for a group of over 7 adults over 25.

 Palais Garnier Group Backstage Private Tour

 For an hour and a half, you are taken through where all the magic happens behind the scenes of the opera house.
-This backstage tour is available for groups with a maximum number of 30 visitors.
+This backstage tour is available for groups with a maximum of 30 visitors.
 This makes the entry fee as follows:

-1. A group of maximum 5 visitors: €700.
+1. A group of a maximum of 5 visitors: €700.

 2. A group between 6 and 30 visitors: €1,500.